alephium/old-wiki/src/Frequently-Asked-Questions.md

 ### What is the reason to hold the block reward for 500 minutes, given the block time is only 64 seconds?

 The 500min lock was implemented to prevent re-org attacks.
-Similarly to Bitcoin, which has ~1000 minutes lock for mined rewards.
+Similar to Bitcoin, which has ~1000 minutes lock for mined rewards.

 ### Why do I have 4 mining addresses?